 I'd noticed a few brood boxes at the far end of the hall but hadn't paid them any attention, when we reached them I was surprised to hear them described as Commercial and joined the bidding.
 Most people still prefer the smaller National size hive so there weren't many people bidding on them.
 I think only myself and two others were interested in them.
 I got a lot of three for £15 and stood on for the next batch of three.

-Commercial Brood Boxes complete with 12 frames each.
+to some more Commercial Brood Boxes each with a compliment of 12 frames

 Boxes of jars proved popular as ever.
 Not the most interesting things to bid on but everyone needs them to sell a honey crop.
 After being a bit disappointed with Compak South Ltd shipping me a couple of broken jars last year then not responding to contacts or making any effort at redress I decided to pick some up here for less and got two boxes of 72 jars each.
 Saving 30p per jar on the pound jars and a bit more on the smaller jars.
 It sounds a bit trivial but really adds up when you start selling a few.